xyproto/synth/README.md

 ## Free sample pack

-`synth` was used to create this CC0 licensed kick drum sample pack which can be downloaded here:
+`synth` was used to create this CC0 licensed kick drum sample pack which can be downloaded here (note that the `.wav` filenames are not as meaningful as I originally indended them to be).

 * https://github.com/xyproto/synth/releases/download/v1.4.4/afr-kicks-2024.zip